 D Point Ten

 Oh donuts, how we love you.
 D Point Ten can be found on Stevens Street and, in keeping with the general donut vibe, is a little hole in the wall space pumping out the freshest of donuts we may have ever excitedly shoved into our greedy mouths.
 In all the best flavours no less.
 Go the Ferrero Rocher for sure.

 Where: 6/1 Stevens Street, Southport

 The delightful folk at Cardamon Pod are serving up delightful dishes with a focus on clean eating but of the prettiest variety.
 They offer vegan and gluten free options for breakfast and lunch with a side of organic coffee and vegan desserts.
 All very delicious and it’s very hard to stop at just one thing or not to post on your Instagram.

 Gold Coast Aquatic Centre

-Southport’s new centre of swimming is something for all of us to be proud of.
-It’s as pretty as a collection of swimming pools can be and, as the home of all the Commonwealth Games water activities, it’s world class.
+Southport’s centre of swimming is something for all of us to be proud of.
+It’s as pretty as a collection of swimming pools can be and, as it was home to all the Commonwealth Games water activities, it’s world class.
 The architecture is sleek and there’s a training room featuring pits filled with foam for the divers to practice in.
-If you’ve nabbed yourself some tickets to the swimming, you’ll soon get the chance to check it out for yourself.

 Where: 2/162 Scarborough Street, Southport